taikedz/Akira/docker/README.md

     ./build-akira-docker.sh --build-docker

-to build the container image, then start a build.
+to build the container image, then start a build -- this takes a while, >5min.

 If you've already built the docker image before, simply run